Popular in | December |

 The most popular airlines flying from New York to Queensland are Air Canada, Qantas Airways and United Airlines.

-The cheapest airline flying from New York to Queensland is Ethiopian Air.
+The cheapest airlines flying from New York to Queensland are Air Canada, American Airlines and United Airlines.

 In terms of precipitation, rainfall in Queensland ranges from 1.2 - 6.7 inches per month.
 February is typically the wettest month, when rainfall can reach 6.7 in.
 September is typically the driest time to visit Queensland when rainfall is around 1.2 in.